kburchfiel/dash_school_dashboard/README.md

 This project shows how to build a simple set of interactive school dashboards using Plotly and Dash.
 These dashboards, hosted on Google Cloud Run [via this link](https://dsd-vtwzngx2pa-uc.a.run.app/), display fictional data for a made-up school district.
 The dashboard pages (which may take a little while to load) show enrollment counts, test results, and graduation outcomes for the district; in addition, they allow users to modify the filter and comparison settings to alter the appearance of the charts.

+My blog post on these dashboards can be found [here](https://wordpress.com/post/kburchfiel3.wordpress.com/557).

 ## Usage Examples:

 ### Choosing how to compare data: